code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-09-spring-ws-soap-header-example.md

 The [SOAP header](https://www.w3.org/TR/2000/NOTE-SOAP-20000508/#_Toc478383497){:target="_blank"} is an optional sub-element of the SOAP envelope.
 It is used to pass application related information that is processed by SOAP nodes along the message flow.

 The below example details how a web service client can set a SOAP header.
-It also illustrates how a server endpoint can access the SOAP header from the received request.
-Both client and server endpoint are realized using Spring-WS, Spring Boot, and Maven.
+It also illustrates how a server endpoint can get the SOAP header from the received request.
+Both client and server are realized using Spring-WS, Spring Boot, and Maven.

 If you want to learn more about Spring WS - head on over to the [Spring WS tutorials page]({{ site.url }}/spring-ws/).
 {: .notice--primary}